AleksNeStu/AI-POC/frameworks/README.md

 Model Size: The size of the model in terms of parameters often correlates with its memory and computational requirements.
 Larger models typically require more memory (RAM) and computational power (CPU/GPU) to operate efficiently.

+# Token
+You can think of tokens as pieces of words used for natural language processing.
+For English text, 1 token is approximately 4 characters or 0.75 words.
+As a point of reference, the collected works of Shakespeare are about 900,000 words or 1.2M tokens.

+To learn more about how tokens work and estimate your usage…

+Experiment with our interactive Tokenizer tool(opens in a new window).

+Log in to your account and enter text into the Playground.
+The counter in the footer will display how many tokens are in your text.